Organization: Unitarian Universalist Service Committee (UUSC) – Based in: Cambridge, Massachusetts

 - Demonstrated experience in establishing and building partnerships and strategic relationshipsthat engender positive social change.

-- Ability to work collaboratively with others and be a strong team player.
+- Ability to work collaboratively with others and be a strong team player with interpersonal and listening skills.

 - Solid problem-solving and decision-making skills.